FedExPipah/hw1/questions.md

 3. Find out how you can open the Chrome console(keyboard shortcut).
 I have a mac so for me it will be “Cmd+Opt+J” to open the chrome console.

-4.Find a website that has errors,take a screenshot and upload it into your repository.
+4. Find a website that has errors,take a screenshot and upload it into your repository.
 I opened a RGB color code website: https://www.rapidtables.com/web/color/purple-color.html, and the chrome console showed some red lines that might be errors.
 The screenshot is in another file.